DAWN-Foundation/dawn/README.md

 # --root was used to mint tokens, might be used for init, but not necessary
 # --building-owner is usually used to add a building and create plans
 # --tester should have some USDC and can be used to pay for plan subscription
-yarn plan:init --root
+yarn dawn:init --root
-yarn plan:add_building --building-owner
+yarn dawn:add_building --building-owner
-yarn plan:subscribe --tester
+yarn dawn:subscribe --tester

 # Add a building to the plan contract (as --building-owner)
-yarn plan:add_building \
+yarn dawn:add_building \
     --building-owner \
     --name 'Building 1' \
     --address '123 Main St' \
     --floors 5

 # Get all buildings
-yarn plan:get_buildings
+yarn dawn:get_buildings

 # Get all buildings for a specific owner
-yarn plan:get_buildings --owner <owner>
+yarn dawn:get_buildings --owner <owner>

 # Create a plan for a building (as --building-owner)
-yarn plan:add_plan \
+yarn dawn:add_plan \
     --building-owner \
     --building <building> \
     --price 100000000 \